Stefan-Olt/MISRC/misrc_tools/README.md

 ## misrc_extract

+The MISRC has 2 ADC channels with 12-bit's each and the 8-bit's of AUX data is also interleaved into a total of 32 bit words.

+This tool will manually deinterleave the data for x86_64 (64 bit AMD and Intel processors).

+## Extract

 A simple program for extracting captured raw data into separate files

-### Description

-The MISRC has 2 ADC channels with 12-bit's each and the 8-bit's of AUX data is also interleaved into a total of 32 bit words.

-This tool will deinterleave the data.

-### Usage

 Example:

     misrc_extract -i raw_32-bit_dump.bin -p -a channel_1.s16 -b channel_2.s16 -x aux_data.bin

+Usage:

 - `-i` Input file (use '-' to read from stdin)
 - `-a` ADC A output file (use '-' to write on stdout)